 Ieodo is a submerged rock where the claimed exclusive economic zones of China and South Korea overlap.
 The spot is 93 miles southwest of South Korea’s Mara Island and 178 miles from China’s Yushan Island.
 While South Korea proposes that the midpoint be based on respective coastlines, China insists on factoring in population and length of coastline.

-Just as Dokdo is wrapped up in Japan’s colonization of South Korea, Ieodo’s context re-signals China’s imperial control over Korean territory.
+Just as Dokdo is wrapped up in Japan’s colonization of South Korea, Ieodo’s history re-signals China’s imperial control over Korean territory.
 South Korea’s placement of a plaque (1951) and beacon (1987), and construction of an oceanographic research facility (2001) and helipad (2003), enable a degree of operational control.
 Seoul proactively deters and fiercely defends against illegal Chinese fishing, no doubt intensified by Chinese economic and territorial designs on North Korea.
 China’s threats to use force to block South Korean forces from exercising in its own territorial waters(302) with US forces add to Seoul’s suspicion.

 The chart below provides examples of North Korean DIMES-wide, all-domain effects and activities that generate them.
 These combinations of effects largely coerce domestic and main power targets in the following pattern.